Mood (psychology): Nutrition

 Traditional dietary patterns characterized by vegetables, fruit, meat, fish, and whole grains, as opposed to a western pattern diet characterized by processed foods, refined grains, sugary products, and beer were associated with lower odds for major depression or dysthymia (mood disorder) and for anxiety disorders in women.
 Red meat is found to be protective against mood and anxiety disorders.
 Fruits and vegetables are associated with positive mood, independent of demographic or lifestyle factors.
 Research indicates that alcohol and energy drinks are associated with mood changes.

 Facial expression

 Research studies indicate that voluntary facial expressions, such as smiling, can produce effects on the body that are similar to those that result from the actual emotion, such as happiness.
 Paul Ekman and his colleagues studied facial expressions of emotions and linked specific emotions to the movement of corresponding facial muscles.
 Each basic emotion is associated with a distinctive facial expression, due to feedback from the expression that contributes to the emotional feeling.
 Ekman found that these expressions of emotion are universal and recognizable across widely divergent cultures.

 Hormones

-Hormones, which change with age, can also determine what type of mood someone is and how well they are able to regulate their moods.
+Hormones, which change with age, can also determine what type of mood someone is in and how well they are able to regulate their moods.